shahariar-shibli/shahariar-shibli.github.io/_pages/about.md

 <p style="text-align:justify; color:black; font-family:Georgia">I am currently employed as
 a <a href="https://aust.edu/cse/faculty_member/mr_g_m_shahariar">Lecturer (Grade-I)</a> at the Department of CSE,
 <a href="https://aust.edu/">Ahsanullah University of Science and Technology</a>.
 I obtained my Bachelor's degree in Computer Science and
 Engineering from the same university.
-My career aspiration is to work in leading AI research laboratories.
+My career aspiration is to work in leading AI research laboratories. <span style="color:red;">I am looking for a Ph.D. position in Fall 2024</span>.
 </p>